First month 25% off for new traders — code

 # ----------------------------------------------------------------------------

-# Polygon RPC: use Infura if a key is supplied (matches the bash tool), else the
+# Polygon RPC: use Infura if a key is supplied, else the public RPC.

-# public RPC. eth_blockNumber is a cheap POST that reaches the chain node.
+# eth_blockNumber is a cheap POST that reaches the chain node.

 INFURA_KEY = os.environ.get("INFURA_KEY", "").strip()